Click here for all links

 Jharna

 Sahana Selvaganesh's presentation stood out for its nuanced approach to storytelling and movement.
 Her piece, Tied: The Weaver's Loom, explored a woman's journey of finding her own voice, using the act of weaving as a powerful metaphor.
+The performance gently unfolded the inner world of the protagonist, drawing the audience into a reflective and intimate narrative space.
+Through thoughtfully layered choreography and expressive depth, the work revealed a refined sensitivity to both rhythm and emotion.

 A special mention must be made of Shreya, who anchored the festival as the emcee, bringing clarity, warmth, and continuity to each evening's proceedings.